markmoxon/elite-source-code-library/versions/cassette/binaries/README.md

-# Extracted binaries
+# Extracted binaries for the BBC Micro cassette version of Elite

-This folder contains the image binaries from the original sources on Ian Bell's personal website, plus binaries for the the Acornsoft mode 7 loading screen and boot file.
+This folder contains the image binaries from the original sources for the BBC Micro cassette version of Elite on Ian Bell's personal website, plus binaries for the the Acornsoft mode 7 loading screen and boot file.

 ---